Reactive Synthesis Without Regret: Variant III: plays word strategies

-Let us now fix a boolean formula $\Phi$ in CNF with $n$ clauses and $m$ boolean variables $x_1,\ldots,x_m$.
-The weighted automaton $\Gamma_\Phi = (Q, q_I, A, \Delta, w)$ has alphabet $A = \{bail,\#\} \cup \{i \st 1 \le i \le n\}$. $\Gamma_\Phi$ includes an initial gadget such as the one depicted in Figure~\ref{fig:initial-gadget}.
-Recall that this gadget forces \eve to play into the right sub-arena.
+Let us now fix a Boolean formula $\Phi$ in CNF with $n$ clauses and $m$ Boolean variables $x_1,\dots,x_m$.
+The weighted automaton $\Gamma_\Phi = (Q, q_I, B, \Delta, w)$ has alphabet $B = \{bail,\#\} \cup \{1 \le i \le n\}$.
+It includes as initial gadget precisely the one depicted in Figure~\ref{fig:initial-gadget-pompg}.
+Recall that this gadget forces Eve to play into the right sub-arena --- otherwise, she has regret of at least $r+1$.
 As the left sub-arena of $\Gamma_\Phi$ we attach the gadget depicted in Figure~\ref{fig:det-clause-chooser}.
-All transitions shown have weight $1$ and all missing transitions in order for $\Gamma_\Phi$ to be complete lead to a state $\bot_0$ with a self-loop on every symbol from $A$ with weight $0$.
-Intuitively, as \eve must go to the right sub-arena then all alternative plays in the left sub-arena correspond to either \adam choosing a clause $i$ and spelling $i \# i$ to reach $\bot_1$ or reaching $\bot_0$ by playing any other sequence of symbols.
-The right sub-arena of the automaton is as shown in Figure~\ref{fig:nondet-value-chooser}, where all transitions shown have weight $1$ and all missing transitions go to $\bot_0$ again.
-Here, from $q_0$ we have transitions to state $x_j$ with symbol $i$ if the $i$-th clause contains variable $x_j$.
-For every state $x_j$ we have transitions to $j_{true}$ and $j_{false}$ with symbol $\#$.
-The idea is to allow \eve to choose the truth value of $x_j$.
-Finally, every state $j_{true}$ (or $j_{false}$) has a transition to $\bot_1$ with symbol $i$ if the literal $x_j$ (resp. $\lnot x_j$) appears in the $i$-th clause.
+All transitions shown have weight $0$ and all missing transitions, in order for $\Gamma_\Phi$ to be complete, lead to the state $\bot_0$ from the initial gadget.
+Intuitively, as Eve must go to the right sub-arena then all alternative plays in the left sub-arena correspond to either Adam choosing a clause $i$ and spelling $i \# i$ to reach $\top$ or reaching $\bot_0$ by playing any other sequence of symbols.
+The right sub-arena of the automaton is as shown in Figure~\ref{fig:nondet-value-chooser}, where all transitions shown have weight $0$ and all missing transitions go to $\bot_{\nicefrac{r}{3}}$, a sink state with $\nicefrac{r}{3}$-weighted self-loops on all $b \in B$.
+Here, from $q_0$ we have transitions to state $x_j$ with symbol $i$ if the $i$-th clause contains the variable $x_j$.
+For every state $x_j$ we have transitions to $\overline{x_j}$ and $\underline{x_j}$ with symbol $\#$.
+The idea is to allow Eve to choose the truth value of $x_j$.
+Finally, every state $\overline{x_j}$ (and $\underline{x_j}$) has a transition to $\bot_r$ with symbol $i$ if the literal corresponding to the state appears in the $i$-th clause.
+The state $\bot_r$ has ${r}$-weighted self-loops on all $b \in B$.